Posts Tagged Writing

 Opportunities for publishing and writing prizes

-Publishing opportunities for student writing include the following: “The Minnesota Journal of Undergraduate Mathematics focuses on original mathematical research done primarily by undergraduate researchers in all areas of mathematics and its applications.”
+Publishing opportunities for student writing include the following: The Columbia Journal of Undergraduate Mathematics publishes expository writing by undergraduates, “to provide undergraduate readers with high-quality, accessible articles on challenging topics, or novel approaches to teaching more familiar concepts.”
+“The Minnesota Journal of Undergraduate Mathematics focuses on original mathematical research done primarily by undergraduate researchers in all areas of mathematics and its applications.”
 The Rose-Hulman Undergraduate Mathematics Journal is a publication devoted entirely to papers written by undergraduate students on mathematical topics.
 The student work must be sponsored by a mathematician familiar with the student’s work.
-“Involve showcases and encourages high-quality mathematical research involving students from all academic levels.”
-Furman University Electronic Journal of Undergraduate Mathematics.
-Pi in the Sky is a math magazine for high school students.
-Anyone may submit
+“Involve showcases and encourages high-quality

 Read more